-- 11. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. §1332 because complete diversity of citizenship exists between Plaintiff and Defendant and the amount in controversy is greater than \$75,000. - 12.
+- 11. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. \$1332 because complete diversity of citizenship exists between Plaintiff and Defendant and the amount in controversy is greater than \$75,000. - 12.
 Plaintiff is a citizen of New Jersey. - 13.
 Defendant, Hartford, is a citizen of Connecticut. - 14.
-Defendant, Sentinel Insurance Company, is a citizen of Connecticut.
+Defendant, Hartford Insurance Company of the Midwest is a citizen of Connecticut.